astronomer/docs/software_versioned_docs/version-0.30/migrate-to-runtime.md

     FROM quay.io/astronomer/astro-runtime:5.0.4
     ```

-    For a list of currently supported Astronomer images, see [Astro Runtime Lifecycle Schedule](https://docs.astronomer.io/astro/runtime-version-lifecycle-policy#astro-runtime-lifecycle-schedule).
+    For a list of currently supported versions of Astro Runtime, see [Astro Runtime Lifecycle Schedule](/astro/runtime-version-lifecycle-policy#astro-runtime-lifecycle-schedule).

   :::warning